NREL/PVade/docs/examples/Flag_2D.rst

 L is the length of the domain
 H is the height of the domain
-l is the lentgh of the flag
+l is the length of the flag
 h is the thickness of the flag